menvia/Apps.Eventelis/docs/README.md

 ## Configuration

-To start using the App enter your *Eventelis API Key* and the *Event ID* of the event to made available through the slashcommand.
+To start using the App, enter your *Eventelis API Key* and the *Event ID* of the event to make it available through the slashcommand.

 ![how to configure the eventelis slashcommand](configuration.jpeg?raw=true "how to configure the eventelis slashcommand")